LVT 2015 wh

 LVT 2012 wh

-LVT 2012 r 2011 wh A domaine that has been organic since the 1990s.
+LVT 2015 r 2011 wh A domaine that has been organic since the 1990s.
 Damien Marres took over the domaine from his cousin, Jean Couston, in 2006.
-Sales To Tesco and Sainsbury`s in GB.
-Easy drinkability sought.
+Sales to Tesco and Sainsbury's in GB.
+Easy drinkability is sought, although the 2015 Valréas Réserve red was a fat ***(*) wine.
 Around half is bottled.
 Good white.

 LVT 2015 wh 2011 rosé 2015 r Name to note, STGT qualities as well.
 Jacques Coipel, a Belgian, bought the domaine in 2002, having worked for the Belgian oil exploration company Fina until 1999.
 His work took the family to countries such as Norway and Libya.
 He studied wine at Bordeaux when 46 years old, sought a domaine first at Corbières, then found the Mas Ste Croix at Valréas, then owned by a Co-operateur.
 Son Julien, born in 1985, studied at Orange and Dijon, and has worked in Switzerland at the Maison Hammel and in New Zealand where he harvested at Te Mata.
 He combines the roles of vinificateur, oenologue and chef de culture.